 We want every child to feel safe at school.
-Bullying is a very clear infringement of our Golden Rules and we do not tolerate any form of bullying in school or out of school where it involves children attending West Ashton Church of England Aided Primary School.
+Bullying is a very clear infringement of our vision and school Christian values and we do not tolerate any form of bullying in school or out of school where it involves children attending West Ashton Church of England Primary School.